bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \sum_{j} w_{ij} y_{j} = YW_{:i}
 \end{equation}

-in the second optimization function of the problem and following the fact that the Frobenious norm can be written as $|A|_F^2 = Tr(AA^T)$
+in the second optimization function of the problem and following the fact that the Frobenius norm can be written as $|A|_F^2 = Tr(AA^T)$

 \begin{equation}
 \min_{Y} \sum_i^n|YI_{:i}-YW_{:i}|^2 <=> \min_{Y} |YW - YW|^2 <=> \min_{Y} |Y(I-W)|^2 <=> \min_{Y} Tr((Y^T(I-W)^T(I-W)Y)
 \end{equation}
 , since it is ill defined problem we need to define it.
 That is why we add a constrain of the form $YY^T=I$

-The solution of the optmial values for Y are the eigenvectors corresponding to the bottom $p+1$ eigenvalues.
-The last eigenvalue is always 0 and need to be discarded.
-This is due to the fact that $I-W$ is a Laplacian of the construted graph.
-The property of the Laplacian graph suggest that the number of 0 values on its eigendecomposition, corresponds to the number of fully connected subgraphs in the graph.
+The solution of the optimal values for Y are the eigenvectors corresponding to the bottom $p+1$ eigenvalues.
+The last eigenvalue is always 0 and needs to be discarded.
+This is because $I-W$ is a Laplacian of the constructed graph.
+The property of the Laplacian graph suggests that the number of 0 values on its eigendecomposition, corresponds to the number of fully connected subgraphs in the graph.

 ### Spectral clustering